The yellow belt

 So after a few lessons learning a few important things such as how to exercise correctly, how you hold a fist correctly and things like that, you then went learnt techniques such as punches, kicks and then finally your lessons started to involve something known as “patterns” which was important for your grading sessions.

-The question were about the names of the techniques you used and how they worked.
+The questions were about the names of the techniques you used and how they worked.
 As a child, I wasn’t interested in knowing another language or the science behind the techniques – I just wanted that tag.
 Either way, I passed it and then I had to wait for everyone else to finish.

 After it ended, I got that yellow belt.
-For just give minutes within that grading, I felt I could take anyone on and even though I would not use Tae Kwon Do in life and rely on other forms of martial arts, even today I look back and go heh even though I know they were told to fail (yes, I found this out when I did my blue belt and sparred against someone going for their yellow belt).
+For just five minutes within that grading, I felt I could take anyone on and even though I would not use Tae Kwon Do in life and rely on other forms of martial arts, even today I look back and go heh even though I know they were told to fail (yes, I found this out when I did my blue belt and sparred against someone going for their yellow belt).

 Need to reference?

 Ellis, M. (2011).
 The yellow belt. [online] Snat's Narratives & Tales.
-Available at: https://snat.co.uk/rants/the-yellow-belt.html [Accessed 07 Dec 2023].
+Available at: https://snat.co.uk/rants/the-yellow-belt.html [Accessed 21 Nov 2024].

 Thanks for reading!
 You may be interested in this …